KuzuLabz/GorakuSite/sources/index.md

 # Sources

 Goraku uses many sources to provide the most data to you.
-Here are the APIs used:

 ## Anilist
 As Goraku is based on Anilist, the majority of the data comes from here.
 This includes anime, manga, novels, characters, staff, studios, and users.
 Everything user related is also handled by Anilist.